A-riex/LED_Ohmega_Matrix/README.md

-# Omega_matrix_V2
+# LED_Ohmega_Matrix
-Omega matrix is a project for controlling addressable LED's in the pattern of an Omega.
+Omega matrix is a project for controlling addressable LED's with an adroid app, via bluetooth.